 Well, HTML5 is the biggest leap forward in web technologies in the last few years.
 With broad support from Apple, Mozilla, Microsoft, and Google, all the major browsers have rapidly incorporated HTML5 features.
-Apple Chairman Steve Jobs has said that the world is moving to HTML5 as the open-standard development solution for rich applications.
+Apple Chairman Steve Jobs said that the world is moving to HTML5 as the open-standard development solution for rich applications.
 And did you know that HTML5 is now one of the fastest trending searches on technical job sites?

 Other features of HTML5 include:

 - For users, the highest-impact change in HTML5 is the addition of audio and video tags and an immediate mode 2D bitmap drawing format.
 HTML5 audio and video tags allow playback without the use of plugins, while canvas supports rich 2D drawings.

 - HTML5 removes many of the presentation markup elements that litter earlier HTML specs.